Dental cavitiesCaries; Tooth decay; Cavities - tooth

 Dental cavities can lead to:

 - Fractured tooth

 When to Contact a Medical Professional

-Call your dentist if you have a toothache.
+Call your dentist if you have any tooth pain or discomfort .

-Make an appointment with your dentist for a routine cleaning and examination if you have not had one in the last 6 months.
+See your dentist for a routine cleaning and exam if you have not had one in the last 6 months.

-Chewy, sticky foods (such as dried fruit or candy) are best if eaten as part of a meal rather than as a snack.
-If possible, brush the teeth or rinse the mouth with water after eating these foods.
-Minimize snacking, which creates a constant supply of acid in the mouth.
+It is best to eat chewy, sticky foods (such as dried fruit or candy) as part of a meal rather than alone as a snack.
+If possible, brush your teeth or rinse your mouth with water after eating these foods.
+Limit snacking, since it creates a constant supply of acid in your mouth.
 Avoid constant sipping of sugary drinks or frequent sucking on candy and mints.

 Dental sealants can prevent some cavities.
 Sealants are thin plastic-like coatings applied to the chewing surfaces of the molars.
-This coating prevents the accumulation of plaque in the deep grooves on these vulnerable surfaces.
-Sealants are usually applied on the teeth of children, shortly after the molars erupt.
-Older people may also benefit from the use of tooth sealants.
+This coating prevents the buildup of plaque in the deep grooves on these surfaces.
+Sealants are often applied on the teeth of children, shortly after their molars come in.
+Older people may also benefit from tooth sealants.